 - Run a keyword search for specific events within the situation.
 For example, you might want to search the anomalies for log events that describe a “failure”.

-Each situation has a Jump to events button that can help to better understand the situation’s context.
-The button takes you to the time period in the Events view and lists the surrounding normal and anomalous events.
+Each situation has a Jump to events button that can help to better understand the situation's context.
+The button takes you to the time period in the Events page that lists the surrounding normal and anomalous events.

-To the right of each event in the Situation is an event menu with the following options:
+To the right of each event in the Situation is a menu with the following options:

 You can “Star” a situation to save it and review it later.
 All starred situations are saved in a default view, named “Starred”.

 Inspecting a situation sometimes requires outside help, and you may want to discuss and share the situation with others.

 When inspecting a situation, you may want to work as a team to understand what has happened and to resolve the situation.
 If you expand a situation, you can use the comment field to start a discussion about the situation.